 A work closer to our perspective, by Uprimny-Yepes and Camilo-Sánchez (2010), shows the convergences and divergences in the political discourse on land restitution prior to the presentation of the project for the development of the Law in the Colombian Congress.
 This research shows a fundamental consensus toward the need for restitution to be made to the victims and their rights (a point also made in another work by Saffon, 2010).
-Nevertheless, the authors identify a debate between, on the one hand, those who supported a “thin” version of restitution, which was focused on tackling illegal land grabbing and clarifying land titles to promote investment and development by large businesses, and, on the other hand, the sectors that were in favor of a “thick” version of restitution, or the satisfaction of corrective justice by recognizing and redistributing land for rural farmers and ethnic communities.
+The authors identify a debate between those who supported a “thin” version of restitution—which was focused on tackling illegal land grabbing and clarifying land titles to promote investment and development by large businesses—and the sectors that were in favor of a “thick” version of restitution, or the satisfaction of corrective justice by recognizing and redistributing land for rural farmers and ethnic communities.
 The authors argue in favor of a restitution geared toward the consolidation of an agrarian reform.
-Their work, similarly to ours, identifies frames that are related to various dimensions of rural development.
-However, our work goes further by also identifying peace as a dimension that is embedded in the debate.
+Their work, similar to ours, identifies frames that are related to various dimensions of rural development, but our work goes further by also identifying peace as a dimension that is embedded in the debate.
 Moreover, as their article explores a much earlier stage of the political process, our article offers a good illustration of the consolidation and development of those arguments after the Law was sanctioned and implemented.
-Finally, whereas the authors only focused on the domestic actors and their views, our study also included the international dimension of the debate and its local resonance, thus deepening the insights provided by Uprimny-Yepes and Camilo-Sánchez’s important work.
+Finally, whereas the authors only focused on the domestic actors and their views, our study also included the international dimension of the debate and its local resonance, thus deepening the insight provided by Uprimny-Yepes and Camilo-Sánchez’s important work.

 Framing in Scenarios of Governance: A Theoretical Approach

-The international community backed the Colombian government in the design, promotion and implementation of Law 1448.
+The international community backed the Colombian government in the design, promotion, and implementation of Law 1448.
 Financial and technical cooperation was channeled to conduct restitution projects, improve institutional capacity for the care of victims, and provide security and infrastructure for areas of implementation.
 Events were co-organized between international and domestic actors.
-Research reports were produced to support policy-makers.
-Additionally, the victims received education concerning the legislation and skills to help them start their own businesses. (e.g., DPS, 2011; Embajada de Estados Unidos en Colombia, 2011a, 2010b; Foreign & Commonwealth Office, 2011; Gobierno de Canadá, 2012; OIM, 2012, 2010; PNUD, 2010, 2012, 2013).
+Research reports were produced to support policy makers.
+Additionally, the victims received education concerning the legislation and skills to help them start their own businesses (DPS, 2011; Embajada de Estados Unidos en Colombia, 2011a, 2010b; Foreign & Commonwealth Office, 2011; Gobierno de Canadá, 2012; OIM, 2010, 2012; PNUD, 2010, 2012, 2013).

-The context of the cooperation described in the design, promotion and implementation of the Law is close to the notion of governance; the process of political coordination and concerted action amongst state and non-state actors concerning the management of transnational problems that interlink local and global processes, places and peoples in terms of their awareness, responsibility and consequences (Held & McGrew, 2003, pp. 11-14; McGrew, 1992, pp. 2-9, 2004, pp. 124-131; Rosenau, 1992, p.
+The context of the cooperation described in the design, promotion, and implementation of the Law is close to the notion of governance—the process of political coordination and concerted action among state and non-state actors concerning the management of transnational problems that interlink local and global processes, places, and peoples in terms of their awareness, responsibility, and consequences (Held & McGrew, 2003, pp. 11–14; McGrew, 1992, pp. 2–9, 2004, pp. 124–131; Rosenau, 1992, p.
 4).
-The participation of state and non-state actors in the implementation of the Law was aimed at addressing what Cottle called ‘global crises’, in terms of its transnational connections, impacts and responses to food shortages, human rights and migrations (Cottle, 2009).
+The participation of state and non-state actors in the implementation of the Law was aimed at addressing what Cottle called ‘global crises,’ in terms of its transnational connections, effects and responses to food shortages, human rights, and migrations (Cottle, 2009).

-Contexts of governance such as the one described above call for an approach to the ways in which state, intergovernmental and non-state actors internationally project their cooperation agendas and to how these agendas are received in targeted countries by the relevant stakeholders.
+Contexts of governance such as the one described above call for an approach to the ways in which state, intergovernmental, and non-state actors internationally project their cooperation agendas and to how relevant stakeholders receive these agendas in targeted countries.
 As Castells (2008) noted, globalization has shifted communication between governments and civil societies from the national to the global domain, thus “prompting the emergence of a global civil society and of ad hoc forms of global governance” (p.
 78), in which the construction of shared meanings and values is fundamental to political possibilities.